shartrooper/lambda-shopify-order-inventory/README.md

    ....
 }
 ``

-Type this line in order to delete the created function.
+Type this line in order to delete the created function if required to create another build.

 ````
 awslocal lambda delete-function --function-name lambda-shopify
 ````